aranvhout/OMSS_generator/omss_documentation.md

 smaller.
 As a consequence, it is possible to fit multiple `LittleShape` elements a single grid.

-Below we will apply a `PROGRESSION` rule to `LittleShape`’s number attribute!
-As you can see the number of elements increases/decreases
+Below we will apply a `PROGRESSION` rule to `LittleShape's` number attribute!
+As you can see the number of elements increases or decreases over the row.

 ``` python
 import omss